14 Cancri

-This object has a stellar classification of G7 V, which would suggest it is a G-type main-sequence star.
-However, Jofré et al. (2015) consider it to be a more evolved subgiant star due to a surface gravity of log g = 3.87.
+This object has a stellar classification of G7 V, which presents as a G-type main-sequence star.
+However, it is actually a more evolved subgiant star as indicated by a surface gravity of log g = 3.87 and its position in the H-R diagram.
 As such, it has an estimated 1.5 times the mass of the Sun and 3.2 times the Sun's radius.
 The star is 2.4 billion years old with what appears to be a leisurely rotation rate, judging by a projected rotational velocity of 0.98 km/s.
 It is radiating eight times the Sun's luminosity from its photosphere at an effective temperature of 5,311 K.